 - Expect to work long hours at certain peak times in the season.
 Farming in Canada can be labour intensive.

 - Be willing to try new experiences and participate in activities.

 As this programme was devised to enable young people to see and experience a different culture, participants are considered to be trainees.
 Although the majority of people we send to Canada are very experienced and are going to a responsible position, for the purposes of the visa they are known as trainees.
 Our trainees get to meet like-minded people from different parts of the world and these contacts often become life-long friends.

-- Placement + Orientation Seminar for 7 – 12 months with host family: C$ 945
+- Placement + Orientation Seminar for 5 to 12 months with host family CAD$945.00

-- You will also need to budget for a return airfare to Canada and fees for the Canadian Embassy.
+- You will also need to budget for a return airfare to Canada and visa/work permit fees.

 What’s Not Included?

 - Visa/Work Permit fees (International Experience Canada participation fee CAD$153.00, Working Holiday Visa fee CAD$100.00)